philip-schrodt/CountryInfo-1/README.md

 This Perl program translates the CountryInfo.120116.txt file in a TABARI-compatible file CountryInfo.YYMMDD.actors with some duplicate detection.
 It has not been modified to work with the date-restricted country codes in

+PITF_to_ISO3166.txt
+A Python dictionary that should get you most of the way to translating between the Political Instability Task Force  country codes (SFTGCODE) to the ISO-3166-alpha3 codes used in ICEWS, Phoenix and pretty much everywhere else.
+This was done for a specific project and may not have all of the codes but should have most of them.
+Easier than reading the full CountryInfo file if all you need is this translation.